Updated 2020-10-20, first published 2020-03-05.

 Since we started actively monitoring the spread of the virus in February, we have taken a number of measures to further reduce to spread of the virus:

 - No unnecessary face-to-face meetings.
-We use Zoom, Skype, Google Hangout, FaceTime, WhatsApp and Slack to communicate.
+We use Zoom, Skype, Teams, Meet, FaceTime, WhatsApp and Slack to communicate.

 - Screens on computers, tablets, and phones should be cleaned as per Apple’s updated methods that now permits a use of a 70 percent isopropyl alcohol wipe.
 You may wish to extend this cleaning routine to other frequently handled devices including remotes, chargers, headphones, keyboards, etc.